jundalisay/spblist/content/en/research/sarkar/microvita/chapter-08.md

-Mcrovitum moves through the media of inferences.
+Microvitum moves through the media of inferences.

 <!-- The fundamental difference between positive and negative microvitum is that  -->